← Back to Blog

 When you approach a supplier, bring specific numbers.
 If you're currently ordering 500 units monthly at $12 per unit, calculate what happens at 1,000 units ($11 per unit) or 2,500 units ($9.50 per unit).
 Suppliers have fixed costs for production runs, quality control, and logistics.
 A larger, predictable order means they can optimize these costs and pass savings to you.

-In 2026, the average Shopify merchant who negotiates volume-based pricing sees a 12-18% reduction in unit costs when doubling order quantities.
+In 2026, the average Shopify merchant who negotiates volume-based pricing sees a meaningful reduction in unit costs when doubling order quantities.
 This assumes the product has stable demand and you can afford the working capital hit of larger inventory purchases.
 For a product with a 45% margin, improving your cost basis by 15% can increase absolute margin by 27%.

 Three Supplier Discount Structures That Work